meco-group/nlgreyfast/README.md

 Special thanks to Alexandre Janot, Mathieu Brunot, Maxime Gautier for their EMPS model and measurement data:

-> A. Janot, M. Gautier and M. Brunot, Data Set and Reference Models of EMPS, 2019 Workshop on Nonlinear System Identification Benchmarks, Eindhoven, The Netherlands, April 10-12, 2019.
+> A. Janot, M. Gautier and M. Brunot, "Data Set and Reference Models of EMPS", *2019 Workshop on Nonlinear System Identification Benchmarks*, Eindhoven, The Netherlands, April 10-12, 2019.

 The source of data in `nlid_emps_sim_data_training.mat` and part of the code related to EMPS is the package available [here](https://www.nonlinearbenchmark.org/benchmarks/emps).